jademackay/matsim-example-project/README.md

 ```
 make matsim-2
 ```
-but requires manual sha update on different machines.
+but requires manual sha update for different builds.

 The mvn2nix method (preferred) not yet working